 Choosing your country can and should be influenced by how you’ll get there, vaccination requirements, and available infrastructure.
 South Africa is a very good choice due to major and notably modern international airports, lower vaccination requirements, and a relatively well-developed infrastructure (in the unlikely event you may need serious medical attention).

-Choosing a game reserve will depend more on what you're looking for.
-If you're interested in a quick experience and would like to combine your trip with a visit to major attractions like Victoria Falls or the Cape Town wine region, there are game reserves in or near those destinations.
-Hwange National Park near Victoria Falls, and Inverdoorn Game Reserve near Cape Town are examples.
+Choosing a game reserve will depend more on what you’re looking for.
+If you’re interested in a quick experience and would like to combine your trip with a visit to major attractions like Victoria Falls or the Cape Town wine region, there are game reserves in or near those destinations.
+Hwange National Park near Victoria Falls and Inverdoorn Game Reserve near Cape Town are examples.

 If you want the full immersive experience, nothing comes close to Kruger National Park.
 It is the largest and likely most complete in terms of wildlife.
-Because it is a National Park (actually spanning the borders of 3 countries), it has somewhat stricter rules regarding game drives.
+Because it is a national park (actually spanning the borders of three countries), it has somewhat stricter rules regarding game drives.
 Tourist jeeps are required to stay on the roads for the safety of the animals and tourists.
 Some private game reserves such as Sabi Sand Game Reserve have more relaxed rules and allow game wardens to bring you closer to the animals.
 Sabi Sands is attached to the southern tip of Kruger Park and has an open border, so the animals in both areas are the same.

-Accommodation ranges from "glamping" style tents (well-equipped tents with shared outdoor bathrooms) to more luxurious cottages that include air conditioning and ensuite bathrooms.
-Most safaris are sold as a package which includes: park entry, 2 or 3 daily guided game drives, and full meal service.
+Accommodation ranges from “glamping” style tents (well-equipped tents with shared outdoor bathrooms) to more luxurious cottages that include air conditioning and ensuite bathrooms.
+Most safaris are sold as a package which includes: park entry, two or three daily guided game drives, and full meal service.
 It is not possible to wander around on your own and you must always be with a licensed and trained game warden.
 This is for your safety and protection of the wildlife.

-Safaris can range from $700 to $1,200 per night (based on double occupancy) depending on the reserve, the resort and the accommodation level.
+Safaris can range from $700 to $1,200 per night (based on double occupancy) depending on the reserve, the resort, and the accommodation level.

 If you book a multi-day safari, each day will be structured similarly.